Galanthus: Etymology

 Galanthus is derived from the Greek γάλα (gala), meaning "milk" and ἄνθος (anthos) meaning "flower", alluding to the colour of the flowers.
 The epithet nivalis is derived from the Latin, meaning "of the snow".
 The word "Snowdrop" may be derived from the German Schneetropfen (snow-drop), the tear drop shaped pearl earrings popular in the sixteenth and seventeenth centuries.
-Other, earlier, common names include Candlemas bells, Fair maids of February, and White ladies (see Symbols).
+Other, earlier, common names include Candlemas bells, fair maids of February, and white ladies (see Symbolism).